wh-alice/mig_visualstudio/vs/test/how-to--select-a-load-test-run-setting-to-use-from-the-command-line.md

 ---
-title: "How to: Select a Load Test Run Setting to Use from the Command-Line" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Select a Load Test Run Setting to Use from the Command-Line | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"